AaltoSciComp/scicomp-docs/training/scip/intro-linux-aalto-computing.rst

 =============================================
-Jan 2020 / Intro to Linux and Aalto Computing
+Jan 2022 / Intro to Linux and Aalto Computing
 =============================================

+.. admonition:: Page being updated

+   * This page is currently being updated.
+To register for the January 2022 sessions please visit https://link.webropol.com/s/introHPCJan2022

 .. admonition:: Quick links